mnot/I-D/rfc5785bis/draft.md

 # Well-Known URIs {#well-known}

-A well-known URI is a URI {{!RFC3986}} whose path component begins with the characters "/.well-known/", and whose scheme is "HTTP", "HTTPS", or another scheme that has explicitly been specified to use well-known URIs.
+A well-known URI is a URI {{!RFC3986}} whose path component begins with the characters "/.well-known/", and whose scheme is "http", "https", "ws", "wss", or another scheme that has explicitly been specified to use well-known URIs.

 Applications that wish to mint new well-known URIs MUST register them, following the procedures in
 {{register}}.